 Bring a large pot of salted water to a boil.
 Add noodles and cook to package instructions.

-Combine ground beef, onion, garlic, green pepper, salt and pepper in a large saucepan.
+Combine the ground beef, salt, pepper, onion, and green pepper in a large saucepan.
 Cook and stir until meat is brown and vegetables are tender.
 Drain grease.

-Stir diced tomatoes, tomato sauce, and tomato paste into the pan.
-Season with oregano and basil.
-Simmer spaghetti sauce for 20 minutes to 1 hour, stirring occasionally.
+Stir the diced tomatoes, tomato sauce, and tomato paste into the pan.
+Season with oregano, basil, and sugar.
+Simmer the spaghetti sauce for 20 minutes to 1 hour, stirring occasionally.

 Italian Focaccia Bread Crust